-This dualism, of which the &#8220;Reformation&#8221; accuses us, is so little in my thought, that, on the contrary, in my eyes, it is precisely, save in the case we have just seen, the absence of it which distinguishes (a general, but not absolute distinction) the revelations of the New Testament from those of the Old.
+This dualism, of which the "Réformation" accuses us, is so little in my thought, that, on the contrary, in my eyes, it is precisely, save in the case we have just seen, the absence of it which distinguishes (a general, but not absolute distinction) the revelations of the New Testament from those of the Old.
 As a general rule, there was, in the prophets of old, this separation between the intelligence of man and the communication of the Spirit.
 It is otherwise in the revelations of the New Testament.
-The prophets, serving as channels of the Spirit of God, said, &#8220;Thus saith the Lord.&#8221; Their hearts felt morally the state of the people, but the prophetic answer of God was communicated without the full intelligence of the prophet.
-This is why we find in the New Testament, that they &#8220;searched diligently &#8230; what or what manner of time the Spirit of Christ which was in them did signify, when it testified beforehand the sufferings of Christ, and the glory that should follow: unto whom it was revealed, that not unto themselves but unto us they did minister the things which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven,&#8221; @1 Peter 1: 11, 12.
+The prophets, serving as channels of the Spirit of God, said, "Thus saith the Lord."
+Their hearts felt morally the state of the people, but the prophetic answer of God was communicated without the full intelligence of the prophet.
+This is why we find in the New Testament, that they "searched diligently ... what or what manner of time the Spirit of Christ which was in them did signify, when it testified beforehand the sufferings of Christ, and the glory that should follow: unto whom it was revealed, that not unto themselves but unto us they did minister the things which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven," @1 Peter 1: 11, 12.

 Thus, the ancient prophets themselves studied their prophecies; and there was a further action of the Holy Spirit to make them understand the meaning of them.
 They then found that it was not for themselves, but for us, that they ministered these things.